 Plattsmouth notched a major victory earlier this month when its flood-battered water treatment plant got back up and running, ending months of water rationing.

 The river curves to the north of Plattsmouth.
-Sometime during or after the March flood, the Platte busted through its south bank about 1 mile west of where it joins up with the Missouri River.
+Sometime during or after the March flood, the Platte burst through its south bank about 1 mile west of where it joins up with the Missouri River.

 The U.S. Army Corps of Engineers discovered the bank cut sometime in May, after the water surrounding the water plant failed to recede much, said Erv Portis, Plattsmouth city administrator.